Subprograms

 • Easier to test and debug than a large, catch-all unit.

-• Effective at reducing errors such as cut and paste mistakes.
+• Effective at reducing errors such as cut-and-paste mistakes.

 Subprograms must be invoked or called in order for any of their code to be executed.